In a nutshell

 Even with well-established processes, certain billing errors can have significant consequences, such as late payment or legal disputes.
 Here are some common mistakes to avoid:

-- Issuing late invoices: this complicates payment tracking and can weaken your cash flow.
+- Issuing late invoices : this complicates payment tracking and can weaken your cash flow.

-Tip: Before sending an invoice, always check that it is complete and complies with legal requirements.
+Board Before sending an invoice, always check that it is complete and complies with legal requirements.
 A simple but regular check can make all the difference.

 Optimize customer relations with clear invoicing

-For example, a consulting firm that details every phase of a project (diagnosis, recommendations, follow-up) in its invoice shows its customer the value of its work.
+For example, a consulting firm that details every phase of a project (diagnosis, recommendations, follow-up) in its invoice shows its customers the value of its work.
 This approach not only improves customer satisfaction, but also fosters long-term customer loyalty.

 Turn your billing into a performance lever

-With the mandatory switch to electronic invoicing, now is the ideal time to modernize your processes.
+With the obligation to switch to electronic invoicingNow is the ideal time to modernize your processes.
 Clear, professional invoicing means fewer disputes, faster payments, and an image of excellence with your customers.

 Discover how Furious can help you structure your invoices, optimize your management and boost your performance.
 Request your free demo today and turn your invoicing into a strategic asset!